SaeedMolaiy/calculator/README.md

 One day, our IT department rolled out a Windows image so "optimized"… it forgot the Calculator.
 Yes.
 No calculator.
 None.
-Zero.
-Nada.

 We could’ve just installed one.
 But where’s the fun in that?
 So I built one — using WPF!